Stoke game available to UK and international fans on Swans TV Live

-Fans outside the UK and Ireland can purchase a half-season subscription for Championship fixtures for £85.
+Fans outside the UK and Ireland can purchase a full-season subscription for Championship fixtures for £170.

-There is also an optional monthly subscription for £25, which will be automatically renewed unless cancelled by the subscriber.
+There is also an optional monthly subscription available at a cost of £25, which will be automatically renewed unless cancelled by the subscriber.

-Live commentary of all league games is available internationally, in the UK and Ireland for £45 per season, or £5 per month on a rolling contract unless cancelled by the subscriber.
+Live commentary of all league games is available internationally, as well as in the UK and Ireland, for £45 per season, or £5 per month on a rolling contract until cancelled by the subscriber.
 These can be purchased HERE.